 The best part about the building is; it is offering a free book exchange offer to every visitor.
-The first floor public library has numerous books, anyone can enjoy and exchange.
-The only restriction is that visitors are bound to exchange a book from same genre.
+The first-floor public library has numerous books, anyone can enjoy and exchange.
+The only restriction is that visitors are bound to exchange a book from the same genre.

-The visitors are astounded as they step on the roof top.
+The visitors are astounded as they step onto the rooftop.
 It has a breathtakingly striking view of Quaid’s last resting place.

-There are three “Numaish Halls” as well in the building which are used for the different exhibitions.
+There are three “Numaish Halls” as well in the building which is used for the different exhibitions.

 The entrance fee is very low in comparison to the historically rich interior and we recommend at least a single visit there to every Karachiite.